Variable star: Cepheids and cepheid-like variables

-Classical Cepheids (or Delta Cephei variables) are population I (young, massive, and luminous) yellow supergiants which undergo pulsations with very regular periods on the order of days to months.
+Type I cepheids, also called Classical Cepheids or Delta Cephei variables, are evolved population I (young, massive, and luminous) yellow supergiants which undergo pulsations with very regular periods on the range of 1–100 days.
+They are relatively rare stars with hydrogen-burning progenitors that had 4 to 20 solar masses and temperatures above a B5 class.
+Their radial pulsations are driven by the high opacity of ionized helium and hydrogen in their outer layers.
+Because of their high luminosity, Classical Cepheids can be viewed in nearby galaxies outside the Milky Way.
 On September 10, 1784, Edward Pigott detected the variability of Eta Aquilae, the first known representative of the class of Cepheid variables.
 However, the namesake for classical Cepheids is the star Delta Cephei, discovered to be variable by John Goodricke a few months later.